EMI-Group/evox/README.md

 ackley = problems.numerical.Ackley()
 ```

-The algorithm and the problem are composed together using `workflow`:
+To run the EC workflow, compose the algorithm and the problem together using `workflow`:

 ```python
 workflow = workflows.StdWorkflow(pso, ackley)